siirirautio/qvar-linear-inverse-problems/1d_case/README.md

-# Scalar Linear Inverse Problem with Tikhonov Regularization
+# 1-Scalar Linear Inverse Problem with Tikhonov Regularization

-This folder contains the code and archived results for the scalar linear inverse problem presented in Section 6.1 of
+This folder contains the code and archived results for the 1-scalar linear inverse problem presented in Section 6.1 of

 > QVAR: A Quantum Variational Regularization Method for Linear Inverse Problems.